 While the severity of these accidents varies, they’re the leading cause of fatalities associated with MEWPs (mobile elevating work platforms).
 It’s not worth risking the safety of your workers – ensure that all protective measures are in place and that employees are properly trained before using the equipment.

 Do You Need a Spotter When Using a Scissor Lift?

 Yes – spotters stand on the ground near the machinery and can identify issues that operators and workers on the platform might overlook.
 Ground spotters also play an important role in traffic control, diverting pedestrians away from hazardous areas.

 Spotters should always be provided with the appropriate PPE, including a hard hat and high-visibility clothing.

 Is It a Legal Requirement to Wear a Harness in a Scissor Lift?

 OSHA requires workers to wear harnesses if the platform is extended at least 6ft from the ground or if there’s a chance of falling over 6ft.
 There’s no legal requirement below this limit, although operators can assess whether a harness would be helpful situationally.
 Harnesses should be attached to a secure anchor point and never to the guardrail.

 Keep Your Workers Safe with Our Scissor Lift Safety Tips

-Video training is cost-effective, saves time, and ensures that nothing is ever missed out.
+Video training is cost-effective, saves time, and ensures that nothing is missed.
 Keep your workers safe and your workplace OSHA-compliant with great tips and proper training!